akononovicius/physRisk-content-repository/articles/2017/paklausos-ir-pasiulos-desniai.md

 states that the pricier the product is (all other things being equal) the less people will be willing to buy it.
 This seems rather reasonable, because if the only difference is price, then it would be rational to choose cheaper product.
-In the figure below we have shown a linear demand curve, from the graph it can be easily inferred that the priciest product is the least demanded, while the cheapest is the most demanded.
+In the figure bellow we have shown a linear demand curve, from the graph it can be easily inferred that the priciest product is the least demanded, while the cheapest is the most demanded.
 In general the demand curve could be any non-increasing function, e.g.,